 - Tailored support should be available to tourism businesses that are currently missing out.

-- The Government has announced plans for a discretionary fund to accommodate certain small businesses previously outside the scope of the business grant funds scheme.
+- The Government announced plans for a discretionary fund to accommodate certain small businesses previously outside the scope of the business grant funds scheme.
 We're awaiting further detail, but this is likely to include support for businesses in shared spaces, regular market traders, small charity properties that would meet the criteria for Small Business Rates Relief, and bed and breakfasts that pay council tax rather than business rates.